Here’s How to Be Healthy when You Live in a Dorm

 Step Three: Choose Diet

 Calm down, we’re not saying go on a diet here.
-Simply, instead of choosing the full-fat products that are available choose the diet or zero sugar option.
+Simply, instead of choosing the full-fat products that are available, choose the diet or zero sugar option instead.
 All the unhealthy drinks and food you consume add up and if you make small changes to your diet like this the benefits build up and will have a positive effect.

 Instead of the full fat milk try semi-skimmed or the red topped no fat, instead of white bread try brown.
 You get the idea.

 Save valuable money by walking or cycling to your lectures.
 Petrol and bus tickets are pricey — the money you’ll save from riding your bike instead will leave you with a nice bit of dough for your holidays.

 You’ll also be living a more active lifestyle.
 Try it out and see if you notice a difference in your body’s shape after a five week period.

 Remember when you were younger and you played every sport imaginable?
 Me neither.
 For some, joining the football team and having swimming lessons every week was regular routine, others stayed home and played Crash Bandicoot to the early hours of the morning.

 It’s not too late to take up a sport though, and if you can get your friends involved and form a team it can be great fun.
 Some sports only require one mate like squash or tennis, so you should be able to find at least one person to get active with.

 How do you stay fit and healthy when you’re away at University?
 Let us know in the comments below!Comment